tweag/lagoon/src/backend/HACKING.md

 evaluated other choices, most notably [`hasql`](http://hackage.haskell.org/package/hasql), but rejected `hasql` because of a lack of support for the COPY protocol.

-Nonetheless, `postgresql-simple` is a relatively low-level API and so the [`Pfizer.Datalake.Util.PostgreSQL`](src/Pfizer/Datalake/Util/PostgreSQL.hs) and related submodules provide a higher-level interface on top.
+Nonetheless, `postgresql-simple` is a relatively low-level API and so the [`Lagoon.Util.PostgreSQL`](src/Pfizer/Lagoon/Util/PostgreSQL.hs) and related submodules provide a higher-level interface on top.

-The most pervasive abstraction is  [`Pfizer.Datalake.Util.PostgreSQL.Transaction`](src/Pfizer/Datalake/Util/PostgreSQL/Transaction.hs).
+The most pervasive abstraction is  [`Lagoon.Util.PostgreSQL.Transaction`](src/Pfizer/Lagoon/Util/PostgreSQL/Transaction.hs).
 This implements a `Transaction` monad, a thin wrapper around the IO or an IO-like monad.
-It serves two purposes: it clearly delineates SQL transactions at the type-level (`runTransaction` brackets with `BEGIN` and `COMMIT` or `ABORT`), and it adds a `Reader` environment both for the database `Connection` and the global `Schema` we're using for the `Datalake` metadata so that we don't have to explicitly pass these two values around everywhere.
+It serves two purposes: it clearly delineates SQL transactions at the type-level (`runTransaction` brackets with `BEGIN` and `COMMIT` or `ABORT`), and it adds a `Reader` environment both for the database `Connection` and the global `Schema` we're using for the `Lagoon` metadata so that we don't have to explicitly pass these two values around everywhere.

-We also provide some Haskell datatypes that correspond to SQL entities such as tables, functions, triggers, etc. These datatypes are defined in `Pfizer.Datalake.Util.PostgreSQL.Schema.*`.
-Some of these are reified to a larger extent than others; for instance, [`Pfizer.Datalake.Util.PostgreSQL.Schema.SqlTable`](src/Pfizer/Datalake/Util/PostgreSQL/Schema/SqlTable.hs) is nothing more than a name and a `CREATE TABLE` statement, whereas others such as [`Pfizer.Datalake.Util.PostgreSQL.Schema.SqlFun`](src/Pfizer/Datalake/Util/PostgreSQL/Schema/SqlFun.hs) carry considerably more structure.
-This is not intended as a general purpose `postgresql-simple` wrapper (although it could eventually turn into one), but is instead driven by specific needs in the Datalake code base.
+We also provide some Haskell datatypes that correspond to SQL entities such as tables, functions, triggers, etc. These datatypes are defined in `Lagoon.Util.PostgreSQL.Schema.*`.
+Some of these are reified to a larger extent than others; for instance, [`Lagoon.Util.PostgreSQL.Schema.SqlTable`](src/Pfizer/Lagoon/Util/PostgreSQL/Schema/SqlTable.hs) is nothing more than a name and a `CREATE TABLE` statement, whereas others such as [`Lagoon.Util.PostgreSQL.Schema.SqlFun`](src/Pfizer/Lagoon/Util/PostgreSQL/Schema/SqlFun.hs) carry considerably more structure.
+This is not intended as a general purpose `postgresql-simple` wrapper (although it could eventually turn into one), but is instead driven by specific needs in the Lagoon code base.

 The library provides quite a lot of other functionality besides from the beforementioned, but they are more specialized and can probably be understood in isolation when needed.